leomccormack/Spatial_Audio_Framework/dependencies/PERFORMANCE_LIBRARY_INSTRUCTIONS.md

-# Performance libraries supported by SAF
+# Performance Libraries Supported by SAF

 The Spatial_Audio_Framework (SAF) requires any library (or combination of libraries) which supports the [CBLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms#Implementations) and [LAPACK](https://en.wikipedia.org/wiki/LAPACK) standards